-As stipulated within the Trust Deed, each unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
+As stipulated within the trust deed, each unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
 There are no separate classes of units and each unit has the same rights attaching to it as all the other units of the Fund.

-The Board undertook an informal valuation of the current units and agreed at the 4 July 2019 Board meeting to increase the current unit price from \$1.40 to \$1.45 effective 30 June 2019.
-This value of \$1.45 per unit, continues to be an appropriate unit value as at 30 June 2020 and was confirmed at the formal valuation of current units at the 27 May 2020.
+The Board undertook a valuation of the current units and agreed at the 26 May 2021 Board meeting to maintain the value of the unit price at \$1.45 (2020: \$1.45 per unit was confirmed at formal valuation on 27 May 2020).
+The value of \$1.45 per unit, continues to be an appropriate unit value as at 30 June 2021.